Become a beta tester for early access to new features by joining the Open Beta on Google Play

 - If the text in Column D is red - it indicates that row in Column E is blank.

 - Some characters have special functions eg \ and % so must occur twice to be displayed once.

 - Some phrases need numbers or other information (variables) to be placed within them.
 Most commonly %1$d is used. %1 means the first variable supplied (there could be more than one and they can appear multiple times in the desired order). $d means a number. $1%s means text instead of a number.
 Eg 'Tempo: %1$dbpm' may output 'Tempo: 120bpm'.

 Thank you for your help!
 The app does not read directly from the Google Sheets file - new translations should be included in the next update.

-Become a beta tester for early access to new features by joining the Google+ Community and following the link to the Beta version.
+Become a beta tester for early access to new features by joining the Open Beta on Google Play.